-80% callers to a Call Center are irate.
+80% of callers to a Call Center are irate.
 The other 20% call to seek information and can be considered not-irate.
-The challenge here is converting irate callers into admirers (repeat buyers, loyal-happy customer) who will admire you – the support agent, your company and its products / services.
+The challenge here is converting irate callers into admirers (repeat buyers, loyal-happy customers) who will admire you – the support agent, your company, and its products/services.

 In more than 60% of the cases, you will observe, the problem does not even exist.

-It’s the caller’s perception, lack of knowledge or thoughts which needs correction.
+It’s the caller’s perception, lack of knowledge, or thoughts that need correction.

-The moment these factors are addressed, the caller turns into admirer.
+The moment these factors are addressed, the caller turns into an admirer.

 So how do we handle irate callers?